PriyangaV/html-css-workshop/README.md

 - There's a bunch of others [listed here](http://en.wikipedia.org/wiki/List_of_HTML_editors), I just listed the ones I've used and liked!

-### Contents
+### HTML Contents

-- Get to grips with the basic features of HTML5
+- Get to grips with the basic features of HTML5 and CSS3

   - HTML5 Semantic Elements

+    - Non-Semantic Elements

+      - Tells nothing about its content

+    - Semantic Elements

+      - Clearly defines its content

     - Main
     - Section